-Agreed Items
+Agreed Items Signed by the Parties

 1. Article 15.17 - Agreed to Language - Signed Off

 15.17 TUITION COSTS FUND

 The Employer shall transfer \$12,500 from the Professional Development Fund in each year of the collective agreement to the Tuition Costs Fund, to assist employees in paying tuition costs for courses/programs/ conferences related to their employment.
 Any unexpended monies shall be retained in the Fund.